Laureen-Akinyi/weatherly/README.md

 Weatherly.

-Weatherly react application provides updates for the next five days weather data for a specified city.
+Weatherly react application provides updates for the next five days weather data for a city.